opentap/opentap/doc/User Guide/CLI Usage/Readme.md

 ## Using the Package Manager

 The package manager is meant for installing, uninstalling, and creating packages containing plugins.
-It is capable of listing the packages available and their versions based on the CPU architecture and the operating system on which it is running.
+It is capable of listing the available packages and their versions based on the CPU architecture and the operating system on which it is running.
 Package names are case sensitive, and package names containing spaces, such as "Developer's System CE", must be surrounded by quotation marks.

-The package manager has 8 subcommands, which you can verify by running `tap package`.
+The package manager has several subcommands, which you can see by running `tap package`.

 Sample output:

 ```
 > tap package

-OpenTAP Command Line Interface (9.8.3)
+OpenTAP Command Line Interface (9.9.0)
 Usage: tap <command> [<subcommand(s)>] [<args>]

 Valid subcommands of package